Yawked/Yawked/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 28 years old, currently living in Brazil.
-I have fluency in English and have experience with Brity RPA By Samsung SDS Latin America, UiPath, Power Automate, Automation Anywhere, Python,  Java, Javascript and C#.
+I have fluency in English and have experience with Brity RPA By Samsung SDS Latin America, UiPath, Blueprism, Power Automate, Automation Anywhere, Python,  Java, Javascript and C#.
 My recent achievement includes migrating from Perl to Python for a program called Asgard at USP-SP, which is used for genetic mapping.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>